 If you are like me and frequently travel for business, we may appreciate hotel rooms for the comforts they provide (i.e. a bed, shower, room service, etc.), but hotel rooms are often generic, lacking a sense of character and personal touches that create a peaceful environment.

 Creating a calming and peaceful sense of being are important to me, whether I’m at home or on the road.
-Therefore, to help me feel relaxed and rejuvenated both at home and when I travel, I perform specific morning and nightly rituals (read more by clicking on the links) and I always carry these four travel essentials:
+Therefore, to help me feel relaxed and rejuvenated both at home and when I travel, I always carry these four travel essentials:

 1. Eye Mask